Skip to main content

 105 /// tags, etc), and the caching of those resolved contexts to speed up future resolutions.
 However, caching contexts

-106 /// means that we pay a memory cost for the cache itself, even if the contexts are not ever reused or are seen
+106 /// means that we pay a memory cost for the cache itself, even if the contexts aren't ever reused or are seen

 107 /// infrequently.
-While expiration can help free up cache capacity, it cannot help recover the memory used by the
+While expiration can help free up cache capacity, it can't help recover the memory used by the

 108 /// underlying cache data structure once they have expanded to hold the contexts.